Look, if you’re serious about building wealth through real estate in Canada, you need to understand investment property mortgage rates. Period.

 -

 Maximum 25-year Amortization for rental properties.
 No 30-year options here unless you’re owner-occupied.
+Compare the pros and cons of 25-year vs 30-year amortization to see which works for your strategy.

 The math is simple: a duplex or triplex with residential financing is accessible, straightforward, and perfect for building your initial portfolio.